The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 • Bloomberg: Bloomberg uses data from various prediction markets, including Kalshi and Polymarket, in its financial and business news reporting.

-• HedgeStreet, designated in 1991 as a market and regulated by the Commodity Futures Trading Commission, enables Internet traders to speculate on economic events.
+• 1991: HedgeStreet was designated as a market and regulated by the Commodity Futures Trading Commission, enabling internet traders to speculate on economic events.

-• The Hollywood Stock Exchange, a virtual market game established in 1996 and now a division of Cantor Fitzgerald, LP, in which players buy and sell prediction shares of movies, actors, directors, and film-related options, "correctly predicted" 32 of 2006's 39 big-category Oscar nominees and 7 out of 8 top category winners.
+• 1996: The Hollywood Stock Exchange, a virtual market game, was established (now a division of Cantor Fitzgerald, LP), where players buy and sell prediction shares of movies, actors, directors, and film-related options.

-• In July 2003, the U.S. Department of Defense publicized a Policy Analysis Market on their website, and speculated that additional topics for markets might include terrorist attacks.
+• 2003: The U.S. Department of Defense publicized a Policy Analysis Market that speculated on topics including terrorist attacks.
 A critical backlash quickly denounced the program as a "terrorism futures market" and the Pentagon hastily canceled the program.

-• In 2005, scientific monthly journal Nature stated how major pharmaceutical company Eli Lilly and Company used prediction markets to help predict which development drugs might have the best chance of advancing through clinical trials, by using internal markets to forecast outcomes of drug research and development efforts.[9][10]
+• 2005: Scientific journal Nature reported how Eli Lilly and Company used prediction markets to help predict which development drugs might have the best chance of advancing through clinical trials.

-• In October 2007, companies from the United States, Ireland, Austria, Germany, and Denmark formed the Prediction Market Industry Association,[11] tasked with promoting awareness, education, and validation for prediction markets.
-The current status of the association appears to be defunct.
+• 2007: Companies from the United States, Ireland, Austria, Germany, and Denmark formed the Prediction Market Industry Association to promote awareness and education.

-• In 2018 the Supreme Court let states permit sports betting, which at least 39 of the 50 have now done.
+• 2018: The first decentralized prediction market, Augur, was launched on the Ethereum blockchain.
+The Supreme Court also ruled to let states permit sports betting, which at least 39 of the 50 states have now done.

 • 2001-2013: Intrade brought prediction markets to mainstream attention before facing regulatory issues and closure.